Skip to main content

 An action requirement is unique, and very rare.
 Please see our separate developer guide to learn more about how to handle action requirement types.
 These cannot be fulfilled in a requirement group.

-Update an existing requirement_group
+Update an existing requirement group

 After performing the POST v2/requirement_groups request to create a group, you can perform a PATCH v2/requirement_groups/:id request to update the requirements (API reference here).
 In the body of the request, specify the requirement_id and the associated value(s).
 An example request is shown below: